avocadoboi/solar-system-project/notes.md

 The results of the report might be slightly inaccurate since the gyroradius of the ions is large meaning the MHD model might exclude some observed details.

+## Titan’s interaction with the Saturnian magnetosphere -- Leonardo H. Regoli (2016)